 WHAT TO SERVE WITH BAKED ZITI

-Truth be told, you can serve this baked ziti on its on without any complaints, but if you're looking to sneak in a few extra veggies or carb load, then here are five sides to try:
+Truth be told, you can serve this baked ziti on its own without any complaints, but if you're looking to sneak in a few extra veggies or carb load, then here are some sides to try:

 - Cheesy Garlic Bread – Okay, confession time.
 Sometimes we make a meal out of this cheesy garlic bread.
 It's that good!
 Serve it up alongside a big heaping portion of this baked ziti recipe, and enjoy.